ncabatoff/process-exporter/README.md

 *virtual*: Field vsize(23) from /proc/[pid]/stat, virtual memory size.

+*swapped*: Field VmSwap from /proc/[pid]/status, translated from KB to bytes.

 ### open_filedesc gauge

 Number of file descriptors, based on counting how many entries are in the directory